ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/mobile-facing/distribution/risky-venue-distribution.md

 }
 ```

-#### Notes
 - The server sends the date & time in ISO-8601 YYYY-MM-DD'T'hh:mm:ssZ format
   - Example: if the downstream data source has a granularity of a day, the time will be default to 00:00:00

-## Message types and actions triggered in mobile apps (work in progress - placeholders for now)
+### Message types and actions triggered in mobile apps (work in progress - placeholders for now)
 - see also: "Risky Venue Messages Configuration-Download API"
 - `M1`: type: to be defined, message: to be defined, actions (mobile app): to be defined
 - `M2`: type: to be defined, message: to be defined, actions (mobile app): to be defined